 Sadly, falling asleep while smoking ended in the worst-case scenario.
 The whole house was lost/damaged and resulted in the loss of life to a resident.

-My own property management company notified me that I was required to also obtain renters insurance, mandatory policy before they would release keys to me.
-I shopped around and found that State Farm, who I also carried full coverage on my vehicle with was by far the best quote.
+My own property management company notified me that I was required to also obtain renters insurance, a mandatory policy before they would release keys to me.
+I shopped around and found that State Farm, with which I also carried full coverage on my vehicle was by far the best quote.
 At only $10.83 I was able to obtain renters insurance with personal liability of $300,000.00.
-My Fiancé, Son and I decided to take a vacation to San Francisco before his deployment only to have our rental car broken into and all our belongings stolen within 4 hours of arriving in San Francisco.
+My Fiancé, Son, and I decided to take a vacation to San Francisco before his deployment only to have our rental car broken into and all our belongings stolen within 4 hours of arriving in San Francisco.
 Thankfully, I have renter’s insurance and they also cover theft away from home!
 In that moment of despair, I was so relieved.
 State Farm sent me a check for $2,000.00 to replace our belongings.
 I was so grateful.
-I was able to replace my Son’s DS and all his games, my Fiancé’s Lap Top, all our luggage and clothes and essentials stolen, including my Michael Kors purse and wallet along with my makeup.
+I was able to replace my Son’s DS and all his games, my Fiancé’s Lap Top, all our luggage and clothes and essentials are stolen, including my Michael Kors purse and wallet along with my makeup.
 Had we not had renter’s insurance, we would have been out so much money and personal sentiment because even my Son’s teddy that he has had since a newborn was stolen.

-Many of us don't have $30,000, $50,000 or even $500,000 lying around to pay back an insurance company to restore a home in the event of an accident that we were found liable for, let alone, rebuild our lives from a loss.
-That kind of judgment is life-altering and we don't want it to happen to any of our valued resident's.
+Many of us don't have $30,000, $50,000, or even $500,000 lying around to pay back an insurance company to restore a home in the event of an accident that we were found liable for, let alone, rebuild our lives from a loss.
+That kind of judgment is life-altering and we don't want it to happen to any of our valued residents.
 We want to protect you and your family.
 We also recommend $25,000 in displacement cost and another $25,000 in personal belongings.
 This is up above and beyond the $300,000 liability coverage.
-A basic policy runs about $9.00 a month on average and a premium package is $15.00 a month on average so you are looking at $6.00 a month difference between the two packages.
+A basic policy runs about $9.00 a month on average and a premium package is $15.00 a month on average so you are looking at a $6.00 a month difference between the two packages.
 To put that in perspective, that is less than .50 cents a day for solid coverage for you and your family.
 To put it another way, it's less than a latte a week.
 The peace of mind is worth it, wouldn't you agree?

 Start by calling your car insurance company, most offer renter’s insurance and may even offer a bundle package saving you money.
 Some common companies include Lemonade, State Farm, and AAA.
 Not all are created equal so it’s important to ask the right questions such as: